 ExpiresDefault "access 2 days"

-That’s all, Now all the static contents (Such as CSS, Js, Images etc) will start cached on user browser.
+That’s all, Now all the static contents (Such as CSS, Js, Images etc) will cache on a user browser.

 2. Leverage Browser Caching in WordPress through WordPress Plugin

 If you are not comfortable with .htaccess directives then let’s check two most useful plugins for caching.
 These two plugins are –

 a) W3 Total Cache – W3 Total Cache is an awesome plugin.
 It can give you lot more caching options such as Database Cache, Object Cache etc. But in this tutorial, We will only discuss browser caching.

 To enable a browser caching go to Performance -> Browser Cache section.
 Now just check enable check box.